The Bodacious Bean/Week 4 – Sautéed Green Beans

 The green bean, also referred to as the string bean, french bean, runner bean and even snap bean, is one widely used bean.
-No doubt with Thanksgiving approaching pantry’s across the U.S. will begin stocking up on green beans and the yummy french fried onions to make that good old standby, green bean casserole.
+With Thanksgiving approaching, pantries across the U.S. will begin stocking up on green beans and the yummy french fried onions to make that good old standby, Green Bean Casserole.
 It’s some good stuff for sure but here’s another option for our long, skinny, green friend.

-Sautéed green beans.
+Sautéed Green Beans are simple.
 I know I keep mentioning “simple” and “easy” in regards to the recipes here on She Wears Many Hats but they all are, and this one is no exception.
 Sauteing the green beans reveals a slightly nutty flavor.
 Very tasty and yes, easy to do.

 Using oil and a few seasonings you can whip up some of these yummy, vitamin C packed babies in no time.
 Switch up the combination of herbs and seasonings to compliment any main course.
 If you’re cooking Italian, add some oregano and/or basil and delete the sesame oil.
 Get creative.
 Spice it up if you’d like!